openedx/openedx-events/docs/decisions/0015-outbox-pattern-and-production-modes.rst

   (TBD: Safeguards around inadvertently changing the save-to-outbox function's name and module, since those are included in jaiminho's outbox records.)

 openedx-events will add a per event type configuration field specifying the event’s producer mode in the form of a new key-topic field inside ``EVENT_BUS_PRODUCER_CONFIG``.
 It will also add a new Django setting ``EVENT_BUS_PRODUCER_MODE`` that names a mode to use when not otherwise specified (defaulting to ``on-commit``.)

+This will remove the ability to send an event immediately, as none of the currently implemented events would benefit from it.
+If in the future there is an event type that requires it, perhaps because it represents a request or attempt or even a failure, an ``immediate`` mode can be added.

 ``django-jaiminho`` will be added as a dependency of openedx-events and to the ``INSTALLED_APPS`` of relying IDAs.